-It is possible that the BID Board will revise the Operating Plan in a given year in response to conditions affecting the Riverwalk and/or opportunities and needs within the BID.
+It is possible that the BID board will revise the Operating Plan in a given year in response to conditions affecting the Riverwalk and/or opportunities and needs within the BID.

-Section 66.1109 (3) (a) of the BID law requires the BID Board and the City to annually review and make changes as appropriate in the Operating Plan.
-Greater detail about subsequent year's activities will be provided in the required annual Plan updates, and approval by the

-Common Council of such Plan updates shall be conclusive evidence of compliance with this Plan and the BID law.
+Section 66.1109 (3) (a) of the BID law requires the board and the City to annually review and make changes as appropriate in the Operating Plan.
+Therefore, while this document outlines in general terms the complete development program, it focuses upon Year One activities, and information on specific assessed values, budget amounts and assessment amounts are based on Year One conditions.
+Greater detail about subsequent year's activities will be provided in the required annual Plan updates, and approval by the Common Council of such Plan updates shall be conclusive evidence of compliance with this Plan and the BID law.